jaffaszt/istio101/workshop/exercise-4/README.md

     In this example, the port is 32075.

-3. Find the host to access the service (where clustername is takend from the Access screen of the Kubernetes UI from steop 2
+3. Find the host to access the service (where clustername is takend from the Access screen of the Kubernetes UI from step 2
 ![](../README_images/clusterName.png)